 II.
 After entering neutral, ProtoSounds® will immediately play an air release sound followed approximately two seconds later by an arrival message.
-The arrival message lists the train by name and the track it arrived on (the track is identified as either track 1 or track 2, alternating each time during the current operating session).
+The arrival message lists the train by name and the track it arrived on.
 Immediately following the arrival message, the sound of the trains' doors opening can be heard, followed by a conductor's warning to passengers to "watch your step."
-At this point, various randomly activated ambient train stations sounds will begin playing and replaying as long as the engine sits in this neutral state (Neutral Before Reverse).
-The sounds include passenger footsteps as they disembark, muffled voices, baggage being moved about, crashing sound, and whistling for a taxi.
-In addition, several highlight or foreground sounds play including more conductor voices saying "watch your step", "have a nice day", and "baggage to the right".
+At this point, various randomly activated ambient train stations sounds will begin playing and replaying randomly activated ambient train stations sounds will begin playing and replaying as long as the engine sits in this neutral state (Neutral Before Reverse).
+The sounds include passenger footsteps, muffled voices, horse trotting, horse neighing and another train's whistle tooting.
+In addition, several highlight or foreground sounds play including more conductor voices saying "watch your step", "have a nice day", and

 Event 3 (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism PFA has disabled the reverse realism, PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
-Upon entering reverse, PFA confirms to the operator that it has entered the reverse state by immediately playing the highlight sound of the conductor's voice saying "baggage to the right."
-This is followed by the continued ambient sounds of passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
+In an effort to enhance realism, PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
+Upon entering reverse,

+PFA confirms to the operator that it has entered the reverse state by immediately playing the highlight sound of the conductor's voice saying "baggage to the right."
+This is followed by the continued ambient sounds of passenger footsteps, muffled voices, town drunk, music and a dog barking.
 These sounds and the conductor highlight are randomly repeated as long as the system remains in the "reverse" state.